nverwer/basex-waxeye/README.md

 * `cache` Set to true to cache the generated parser.
 Only parsers generated from grammars stored on the file system can be cached.
 * `parse-errors` Set to true to include errors in the output and not trigger an exception.
 (Default is false.)
 * `normalize` Set to true if characters in the input must be converted to low ASCII characters, removing diacritics and ligatures.
 (Default is false.)
+* `use-waxeye-names` Set to true to capitalize non-terminal names.
+This is what older versions of Waxeye do.
+(Default is false).
+Before version 1.1.0, only capitalized Waxeye names could be used.
 * `cache` Set to true to cache the generated parser.
 Only parsers generated from grammars stored on the file system can be cached.
 * `namespace-prefix` The namespace prefix used for elements that are inserted for non-terminals.
 Default is empty (no prefix).
 * `namespace-uri` The namespace URI used for elements that are inserted for non-terminals.
 Default is empty (no namespace).
 This option must be present if the 'namespace-prefix' option is defined.